kailash-manasarovar/statement/docs/timeline/2024/april.md

 ## Let Women Speak

-- Posey Parker (Kelly Jay Keen) is coming to do a Let women Speak event in Madrid in May.
+- Posey Parker (Kelly Jay Keen) is coming to do a [Let women Speak](https://www.letwomenspeak.org/) event in Madrid in May.
-- I apply to volunteer and be a steward.
+- I apply to volunteer and be a steward at the event.
 - I'm accepted.
-- I'm also planning to speak.
+- I'm also planning to speak
+- I meet the team online over zoom a couple of times before the event.

 ## The trumpet teacher in Dénia